What is the RMR?

 - Testimony/Q&A at 260 wpm

-After dictation, you will have 75 minutes to transcribe your notes and submit your final transcript.
+After dictation, you will have three minutes to attach your steno notes and then 75 minutes to transcribe and submit your final transcript.
 You must have 95 percent accuracy on each leg to pass.

 You do not have to pass all the components of the exam at one time.

 All candidates are required to read the Skills Test instructions and technical requirements prior to registering and taking their test.

 Note: Skills requirements for certifications are not interchangeable.